 Collective Bargaining Units and Process.
 The General Statutes guarantee State employees, other than elected or appointed officials and certain management employees and others with access to confidential information used in collective bargaining, the right to organize and participate in collective bargaining units.
 There are presently 49 such bargaining units representing State employees.
 The General Statutes establish the general parameters of the collective bargaining process with respect to bargaining units representing State employees.
 At any given point in time, there are generally a number of collective bargaining units with agreements under negotiation.
 All collective bargaining agreements require approval of the General Assembly.
-The General Assembly may approve any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of either house.
-An arbitration award may be rejected in whole by a two-thirds vote of either house of the General Assembly upon a determination that there are insufficient funds for full implementation of the award.
+The General Assembly may approve any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by a majority vote of each house or may reject any such agreement as a whole by